nsls2omf/xmf/README.md

 The framework is composed of four main layers:

 - **Layer 1: Standard shape from expressions**.
-Contains the standard mathematical expressions of various geometric shapes.
+It contains the standard mathematical expressions of various off-axis mirror shapes.
 - **Layer 2: Surface generation**.
-Implements the algorithms for generating surface shapes in height or slope, by taking into account the rotation and translation of the shapes.
+It generates surface shapes in height or slope, by taking into account the rotation and translation of the shapes.
 - **Layer 3: Optimization**.
-Optimize the user-selected fitting parameters.
+It optimizes the user-selected fitting parameters.
 - **Layer 4: Function wrapper**.
-Offers convenient functions for working with measurement data for specific geometric shapes.
+It offers convenient functions to fit measurement data for specific shapes.

 # Example codes